demisto/demisto-sdk/demisto_sdk/commands/download/README.md

     The items type to download, use just when downloading system items.

+* **--auto-replace-uuids/--no-auto-replace-uuids**
+  If False, avoid UUID replacements when downloading using the download command.
+The default value is True.

 ### Asumptions
 For consistency, we assume that for each integration or script the folder containing it will have the same name as the integration/script name with no separators.
 For example the integration `Test Integration_Full-Name`, will be under `~/.../Packs/TestPack/Integrations/TestIntegrationFullName/`.